 So the general life expectancy of these things is anywhere from 15 to 30 years.
 Now, the thing is, every roof is different, and you just don’t know where it is in that life cycle.
 So what I always say is if you have somebody come out and look at your roof, it costs you nothing if it doesn’t need to be replaced.
 If you have somebody out and look at your roof and they’re like, “It does need to be replaced,” it typically will save you money.

 So what do you look for as a consumer when you go to choose a contractor, in this case, a roofing company?

-So it’s funny, there’s a statistic out there that says eight out of 10 people would not recommend or reuse their contractor, so they would not recommend or reuse.
-Doesn’t mean the final product wasn’t good.
+So it’s funny, there’s a statistic out there that says 8 out of 10 people would not recommend or reuse their contractor, so they would not recommend or reuse.
+That doesn’t mean the final product wasn’t good.
 It just means that they wouldn’t repeat the process.
 It could have taken too long.
 It wasn’t delivered as promised.
 There were additional costs.
 They didn’t get phone calls back.
 All of those little things are what make it an imperfect experience.

 The technique that people have been relying on for years is to get three estimates, and then look at online reviews, and then ask them what their warranty is.
-And that’s the technique that results in eight out of 10 people not being happy.
-So I always get the question of if eight out of 10 people are not happy, how do we flip that?
+And that’s the technique that results in 8 out of 10 people not being happy.
+So I always get the question of if 8 out of 10 people are not happy, how do we flip that?

 And what you have to do is you’ve got to touch and feel and you have to ask questions.
 It’s not about how many estimates you get.
 It’s about feeling comfortable with somebody and asking the right questions.
 The idea of a mailbox estimate or somebody that’s not giving you total transparency.